-The Silver Sand Project is located in the Colavi District of the Potosí Department in southwestern Bolivia at an elevation of 4,072 metres ("m") above sea level, 25 kilometres ("km") northwest of Potosí City, the department capital.
+The Silver Sand Project is located in the Colavi District of Potosí Department in southwestern Bolivia at an elevation of 4,072 metres ("m") above sea level, 25 kilometres ("km") northwest of Potosí City, the department capital.

-The project is comprised of two claim blocks, the Silver Sand South and North Blocks, which encompass a total area of 5.42 km2.
-The Silver Sand South Block hosts the Silver Sand deposit and is comprised of 17 ATEs which, as per the Bolivian Mining and Metallurgy Law have been consolidated into a single claim block, termed an Administrative Mining Contract ("AMC") - details of which are below:
+The project is comprised of two claim blocks, the Silver Sand South and North Blocks, which encompass a total area of 5.42 km.
+The Silver Sand South Block hosts the Silver Sand deposit and is comprised of 17 Autorización Transitoria Especial ("ATE"), formerly known as "mining concessions".
+As per the Bolivian Mining and Metallurgy Law, ATEs have been consolidated into a single claim block, termed an Administrative Mining Contract ("AMC").
+Detailed explanation of AMCs is presented below:

 Exploration and mining rights in Bolivia are granted by the Ministry of Mines and Metallurgy through the Jurisdictional Mining Administrative Authority (Autoridad Jurisdiccional Administrativa Minera or "AJAM").
 Under Bolivian Mining and Metallurgy Law, tenure is granted as either an AMC or an exploration license.
-Tenure held under previous legislation was converted to ATEs, formerly known as "mining concessions".
-These ATEs are required to be consolidated to new 25-hectare sized cuadriculas (concessions) and converted to AMCs.
+Tenure held under previous legislation was converted to ATEs, which are now required to be consolidated into new 25-hectare sized cuadriculas (concessions) and converted to AMCs.
 AMCs created by conversion recognize existing rights of exploration and/or exploitation and development, including treatment, metal refining, and/or trading.

 AMCs have a fixed term of 30 years and can be extended for a further 30 years if certain conditions are met.
 Each contract requires ongoing work and the submission of plans to AJAM.
-Exploration licenses are valid for a maximum of five years and provide the holder with the first right of refusal for an AMC.
+Exploration licenses permits exploration activities only and must be converted to AMCs to conduct exploitation and development activities.
+Exploration licenses are valid for a maximum of five years and provide the holder with the preferential right to request for an AMC.
 In specific areas, mineral tenure is owned by the Bolivian state mining corporation, Corporación Minera de Bolivia ("COMIBOL").
-In these areas, development and production agreements can be obtained by entering into a Mining Production Contract (MPC) with COMIBOL.
+In these areas, development and production agreements can be obtained by entering into a Mining Production Contract ("MPC") with COMIBOL.

-In accordance with applicable laws, New Pacific (through its wholly owned subsidiary, Minera Alcira S.A. ("Alcira")) submitted all required documents for the consolidation and conversion of the original 17 ATEs, which comprise the core of the Silver Sand Project, to cuadriculas and an AMC to AJAM.
-On January 6, 2020, Alcira signed an AMC with AJAM pursuant to which the 17 ATEs were consolidated into one concession with an area of 3.17 km2.
+New Pacific, through its wholly owned subsidiary, Minera Alcira S.A. ("Alcira"), submitted all required documents to AJAM for the consolidation and conversion of the original 17 ATEs, which comprise the core of the Silver Sand Project, to cuadriculas and an AMC.
+On January 6, 2020, Alcira signed an AMC with AJAM pursuant to which the 17 ATEs were consolidated into one concession with an area of 3.17 km.
 At this time, this AMC has not been registered by AJAM with the mining register, notary process, or published in the mining gazette.

 In addition, New Pacific acquired a 100% interest in three continuous mineral concessions called Jisas, Jardan and El Bronce originally owned by third party private entities.
-These three concessions, when converted to AMCs, will total 2.25 km2.
-Consequently, the total area owned by the Company which comprises the Silver Sand Project is 5.42 km2.
+These three concessions, when converted to AMCs, will total 2.25 km.
+Consequently, the total area owned by the Company which comprises the Silver Sand Project is 5.42 km.